What is the REACH study?

 What do we know about the dapivirine vaginal ring?
 Is it effective?

 Multiple studies of the ring conducted in Africa, Europe and the US have shown it to be well-tolerated in HIV-negative women, with no safety concerns.
 The largest of these were two Phase III clinical trials – ASPIRE (MTN-020), conducted by the MTN, and The Ring Study (IPM 027), led by IPM – involving more than 4,500 women ages 18-45 in Malawi, South Africa, Uganda and Zimbabwe.
 Results, reported in 2016, found the dapivirine ring reduced the risk of HIV by approximately 30 percent overall.
 Higher levels of protection were seen in women who used the ring most regularly.
 Results of the HOPE (MTN-025) open-label extension (OLE) study for former ASPIRE participants, and the DREAM (IPM 032) OLE for former Ring Study participants, which were first reported in 2019, showed increased ring use and suggested a greater reduction in HIV risk (about 50 percent) than in the Phase III trials.
-Without a placebo group, however, these findings don’t have the same strength of evidence.
+Without a placebo group, however, these findings indicate a trend of increased HIV prevention with increased use, but don’t have the same strength of evidence.

 What did the previous study of the ring in adolescent girls, MTN-023/IPM 030, find?